torproject/tor/doc/HACKING/ReleasingTor.md

 2. If this is going to be an important security release, give the packagers some advance warning: See this list of packagers in IV.3 below.

+3. Given the release date for Tor, ask the TB team about the likely release date of a TB that contains it.
+See note below in "commit, upload, announce".

 === I. Make sure it works